nv-gha-runners/docs/docs/runners/index.md

 <!-- prettier-ignore-start -->
 !!! warning "Important!"
-    GPU jobs have two requirements.
+    GPU jobs have two requirements:

+    1. They must run in a container (i.e. `nvidia/cuda:12.0.0-base-ubuntu22.04`)
+    2. They must set the `NVIDIA_VISIBLE_DEVICES: ${{ env.NVIDIA_VISIBLE_DEVICES }}` container environment variable

      If these requirements aren't met, the GitHub Actions job will fail.
 See the [_Example_](#example) section below for an example.

-    1. They must run in a container (i.e. `nvidia/cuda:12.0.0-base-ubuntu22.04`)
-    2. They must set the `NVIDIA_VISIBLE_DEVICES: ${{ env.NVIDIA_VISIBLE_DEVICES }}` container environment variable
+     **These requirements do not apply to non-NVIDIA GitHub organizations.**
 <!-- prettier-ignore-end -->

 | Label                             | GPU    | Driver Version | # of GPUs |